Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 "Boys!
 What's going on here?"
 The look of surprise on both young faces was comical, and Niral had to work to keep a stern Look Of Authority on her face.

-"Mother...I..." both began, breaking off as they realized the other was speaking too.
+"Mother...
+I..." both began, breaking off as they realized the other was speaking too.
 Finally, one plunged on.
 "Mother, he tripped me on purpose, when he knew I'd land with my face in the mud."
 Seema cocked an ear at the other would-be combatant.